-In 2016, WildAid conducted a follow-up survey of Chinese residents to measure changes in attitudes and awareness toward shark conservation.
-The survey found that 93% of respondents had not consumed shark fin in the previous six years.
+In 2016 a survey found that 93% of respondents had not consumed shark fin in the previous six years.
 Nearly 80% had seen WildAid campaign messages, and 98.8% agreed that the messages successfully raised awareness about shark protection and the need to reject shark fin consumption.